 How to watch SpaceX launch Starship SN11, its latest Mars rocket prototype

-After three explosive endings, Elon would sure like to see his dream rocket survive a flight for the first time.
+After three explosive endings, Elon Musk would sure like to see his dream rocket survive a test flight for the first time.
+It could happen as soon as Tuesday.

 More in www.cnet.com